TadeasKriz/arquillian-container-android/README.md

 Android container for Arquillian platform
 =========================================

-The aim of this document is to describe how use Android container for Arquillian platform.
+The aim of this document is to describe how to use Android container for Arquillian platform.
 The reader can expect various use cases of arquillian.xml configuration as well as all needed artifact dependecies for Maven in order to be able to start some container successfuly.